utahnlp/lapa-mrp/README.md

  This script will generate a pickle file with some dictionaries as the input for our model, which will be stored at `Expt/data/mrp-data/${sub_name}`.
  ${sub_name} is any unique name to identify the preporocessing setting.
 For example, you can store "amr_bert_large_uncased" and "amr_bert_large_cased" for different tokenization.

-For DM and PSD, we also provide the following scripts for preprocessingA, we also partially support EDS preprocessing and parsing in our lexical-anchoring framework, but the main code of it are still under developing.
+For DM and PSD, we also provide the following scripts for preprocessing, we also partially support EDS preprocessing and parsing in our lexical-anchoring framework, but the main code of it are still under developing.
 ```bash
 pushd Expt/mrp__scripts/commands
 ./dm_preprocessing.sh ${sub_name}